wink-link/winklink-doc/docs/en/deploy.md

 - Receive data requests from Consumer Contract and trigger Event Log
   - WIN transfer as fees, will be sent along with the data request
-- Accept data submitted from WINKLink node
+- Accept data submitted from WINkLink node
-  - WINKLink node monitors Event Log and then learns about the data request
+  - WINkLink node monitors Event Log and then learns about the data request
   - Through job configuration, nodes call the corresponding adaptors of different data requests to obtain external data and trigger Oracle contracts to submit data
   - Trigger the callback function of the consumer contract
 - Support cancelling data requests